Kernellu/learngit/readme.txt

-I am Kernellu
+just a test!
-I wanna to be an character voice
+I am Kernellu,I wanna to be an cv